Neutering surgery is carried out in many pets and we are always happy to advise you whether and, if so, when to have your pet neutered.

 Your pet will be cared for in a comfortable ward, with close supervision before and after the operation by one of our veterinary nurses.
 A nurse is also responsible for monitoring the anaesthetic, and our nurses are very carefully trained in anaesthetic procedures.
 A veterinary surgeon carries out the surgery and ensures that all is well for the pet to return home later that day.

-The benefits of having your pet neutered with the Veterinary Hospital Group
+The benefits of having your pet neutered with Plymouth Veterinary Group

 - Close supervision and care by a veterinary nurse throughout the day.